statiagov/gesmew/guides/content/api/checkouts.md

 ## Complete

-Now the order is ready to be advanced to the final state, `complete`.
+Now the inspection is ready to be advanced to the final state, `complete`.
 To accomplish this, make this request:

     PUT /api/checkouts/:number.json

-You should get a 200 response with all the order info.
+You should get a 200 response with all the inspection info.